Tyriol/assembly-hangman/PLAN.md

 - track wrong guess count ✅
 - add styling for a "lost" language ✅
 - apply lost styling to languages when guesses are incorrect ✅
+- create logic for
+  - Game lost ✅
+  - Game won ✅
+  - Game over ✅
+- conditionally render new game button if game is over ✅
+- disable keyboard if game is over ✅
+- create dynamic styling for game status section if it's a win or a loss
+- add farewell messages when languages are lost
+- fix a11y issues
+- make new game button work
+- choose a random word to guess